igoyak/igrepper/README.md

 # igrepper - The interactive grepper

-Filter text with regex, re-evaluated at every keypress, minimizing thec feedback loop.
+Filter text with regex, re-evaluated at every keypress, minimizing the feedback loop.

 ![](docs/basic_usage.gif)